Academic Catalog

 The culminating course(s) of each of the five Master of Science in Nursing (MSN) specialty tracks is/are the practicum experience(s).
 The practicum course(s) provide students an opportunity to apply newly developed skills and theoretical knowledge to real-world practice situations.
 Prior to these unique courses, the student will have demonstrated an understanding of the theoretical foundations of the specialty track.
 This concentrated professional experience further prepares students for an advanced practice role.
 Additionally, it allows students to enhance their skills in communication, teamwork, critical thinking and professionalism.
 The practicum course(s) include online classroom work, assignments, discussions and a practicum project.

-Students are responsible for specifying their own practicum site and qualified mentor that meet the criteria established by Chamberlain.
-If students are unable to secure their own practicum site and qualified preceptor, Chamberlain will assist in identifying site/preceptor upon the student providing documentation of at least five potential sites that have not been able to accommodate the student, and must submit the request three sessions in advance of the need.
+Students are responsible for searching for their own practicum site and qualified mentor that meet the criteria established by Chamberlain.
+If students are unable to secure their own practicum site and qualified preceptor, Chamberlain will assist in identifying site/preceptor.
 Students using Chamberlain's preceptor matching service will be provided with one preceptor option within a 100-mile radius of their home address.
 If the preceptor, mentor and/or field instructor you are submitting for Chamberlain University's review and approval was found using a student-arranged third-party preceptor matching service, be advised that Chamberlain University will not reimburse any fees you may have incurred.

-Students must secure an acceptable site and submit the practicum application paperwork a minimum of 120 days prior to the start of the practicum course(s).
-Each student must select an MSN-prepared nurse mentor with experience in the student’s project focus and appropriate track.
+It is a best practice for students to secure an acceptable site and submit the practicum application paperwork a minimum of 120 days prior to the start of the practicum course(s).
+Each practicum must have a qualified MSN-prepared nurse mentor with experience in the student’s project focus and appropriate track.
 In collaboration with the practicum-course instructor and the practicum mentor, the student must execute a learning agreement that addresses the expected learning outcomes for the practicum and the means of measuring success.

 During the practicum, the student must advise the mentor or preceptor of course requirements and personal learning objectives.
 The student is also responsible for keeping a practicum log or learning journal accurately reflecting activities, hours spent in the practicum and the means of meeting course requirements.
 The student’s practicum-course instructor is responsible for evaluating the student’s performance and all associated assignments completed during the practicum.
 The student is responsible for making travel arrangements, complying with Chamberlain and agency health and screening requirements at the practicum site and incurring all related expenses.